djfm/ytdpnl/README.md

 ## Start the app

 Either:
-- start the server: `yarn serve:dev`
-- compile and watch the server admin app: `yarn watch:admin`
+- start the server: `yarn serve:dev` (will watch for changes in the extension, server, and server app - using webpack dev middleware to have react hot refresh)
 - compile and watch the extension: `yarn watch:ext`

-Or: `yarn dev`
+Or: `yarn dev` (or `./dev`)